 "And to Joshua the Lord said, 'I have delivered Jericho and its king into your power.
 Have all the soldiers circle the city, marching once around it.
-Do this for six days, with the seven priests carrying rams' horns ahead of the ark.
+Do this for six days, with the seven priest carrying rams' horns ahead of the ark.
 On the seventh day march around the city seven times and have the priest blow the horns.
 When they give a long blast on the ram's horns and you hear that signal, all the people shall shout aloud.
-The wall of the city will collapse, and they will be able to make a frontal attack'" (JOSH 6:2-5)
+The wall of the city will collapse, and they will be able to make a frontal attack'" (josh 6:2-5)

 THE PAUSE THAT REFRESHES

-For 25 years The Greater New Orleans Rosary Congress has been a yearly event.
-It has drawn thousands of people from all over the area and beyond.
-St. Dominic’s parish, the second largest church in the city, was the first parish to open its doors to the Rosary Congress.
-The pastor, Rev. Neal McDermott, O.P. was told by the noted Sister Briege, that his church was like a great heart pumping life throughout the area.
-He said, "Rosary Congress!"
-Each year, while pastor, he completely welcomed and supported the Rosary Congress in his parish.
-Now we are moving again, to St. Rita of Cascia Parish in Harahan LA.
+For 28 years The Greater New Orleans Rosary Congress has been a powerful event.
+Many people from the area and beyond attend.
+St. Dominic’s Parish, was the first Parish to open its doors to the G.N.O.
+Rosary Congress.
+On retreat, the pastor, Rev. Neal McDermott O.P. was told by Sister Briege that his church was like a great heart pumping life throughout the area.
+Recognizing its source Fr.
+Mc Dermott said, "Rosary Congress!"
+Each year, as Pastor, he supported the G.N.O.
+Rosary Congress.
+All new pastors of St. Dominic did likewise for over 20 years.